aneesh-joshi/Similarity-Learning-Evaluation-Scripts/Report.md

 ## 7. Benchmarked Models

+In the tables below,
+w2v/Glove Vec Averaging Baseline : refers to the score between 2 sentences calculated by averaging the word vectors(taken from [Glove of Pennington et al](https://nlp.stanford.edu/projects/glove/)) of their words and then taking the Cosine Similarity.
+FT : refers to the same as above but using [FastText](https://github.com/facebookresearch/fastText) Glove + Regression NN : refers to getting sentence representations in the same way as above but using a single layer neural network with softmax activation
+Glove + Multilayer NN : same as above but using a multilayer neural network instead of a single layer

 ### WikiQA
 WikiQA test set | w2v 200 dim | FT 300 dim | MatchPyramid | DRMM_TKS | BiDAF only pretrain | BiDAF pretrain + finetune | MatchPyramid Untrained Model | DRMM_TKS Untrained Model | BiDAF Untrained Model
 -- | -- | -- | -- | -- | -- | -- | -- | -- | --